The rise of Obamacare: Why is the ACA so popular?

 It's estimated about 22 million Americans would lose medical insurance if the law is repealed.

-Some Republicans support a plan to repeal parts of the law, including replacing income-based subsidies with tax credits based on a person's age, but lawmakers have yet to reach a general consensus.
+Some Republicans support a plan to repeal parts of the law, including replacing income-based subsidies with tax credits based on a person's age, but lawmakers have yet to reach a consensus.

 But some of the law's protections - banning insurance companies from denying health coverage to people with pre-existing health conditions and allowing young people to remain on their parents' plans until age 26 - have also gained public support.